 End-of-pipe strategies will always be present, not necessarily a priority, but will be less and less prominent as preventive strategies are implemented and mature.
 The beginning of this transformation towards prevention is at the research and development level, including policy development for both business and government.
-Getting away from the end-of-pipe focus from the outset leads to cleaner production, and can have a significant positive financial impact on the bottom line.
+Getting away from the end-of-pipe focus from the outset leads to Cleaner Production, and can have a significant positive financial impact on the bottom line.
+Facilitating organizations can be a key catalyst in this shift from clean-up to prevention.

-COMPANIES AND THE RESEARCH AND DEVELOPMENT PRINCIPLE (2)
+FACILITATING ORGANISATIONS AND THE RESEARCH AND DEVELOPMENT PRINCIPLE (2)